 - Kindergarten children learn best when they explore, discover and experiment—in other words, get messy.
 Choose clothes that are durable and easy to clean.

-- Outdoor play is an important part of the kindergarten program.
-Your child needs outdoor clothing for all types of weather.
+- Outdoor play is an essential part of the kindergarten program.
+Prepare outdoor clothing for all types of weather.

 More helpful hints

-- Speak positively to your child about starting school.
+- Speak positively to your child and others about starting school.